united-manufacturing-hub/benthos-umh/README.md

     subscribeEnabled: false | true # optional (default: false)
     useHeartbeat: false | true # optional (default: false)
     browseHierarchicalReferences: false | true # optional (default: false)
+    pollRate: 1000 # optional (default: 1000) The rate in milliseconds at which to poll the OPC UA server when not using subscriptions
 ```

 ##### Endpoint